jorendorff/gc-in-50-lines/README.md

     // gc.cpp - A simplistic GC in 50 lines of code (use init_heap, allocate, and root)

-There&rsquo;s still one lovely little bug in here, which is that if you allocate an object, then try to allocate another object, the second allocation fails!
+There&rsquo;s still one lovely little bug in here, which is that if you allocate an object and root it, then allocate more objects without rooting them until GC occurs, GC fails to collect anything!

 ==> Why?
 How can we fix that?

-(The bug is that the allocate() returns an object that entrains the entire free list.
+(The bug is that the first `allocate()` call returns an object that entrains the entire free list.
-The fix is to null out p->tail before returning.)
+The fix is to null out `p->tail` before returning.)